AimeePas/Health-Insurance-Prediction/README.md

 ### Results
 The linear regression model revealed a significant difference in predicted insurance charges between smokers and non-smokers.
 Specifically:

-Smokers: Predicted insurance cost was £36,751.18.
+Smokers: Predicted insurance cost was £36,751.18

-Non-Smokers: Predicted insurance cost was £13,115.28.
+Non-Smokers: Predicted insurance cost was £13,115.28

-This demonstrates a strong correlation between smoking status and insurance charges, with smokers facing much higher premiums.
+The £23,635.90 difference highlights a strong correlation between smoking status and insurance charges, with smokers facing significantly higher premiums.

 ### Recommendation